How do smart windows save energy?

 SageGlass provides electrochromic Insulating Glass Units (IGU), physical controls, hardware, and customized software for each project we deliver.
 We are a technology provider, and we deliver related services to help support projects over their lifetimes.
 We are not the installer of the SageGlass system.

-How can SageGlass performance be incorporated into energy modeling?
+How can smart window performance be incorporated into energy modeling?

 Dynamic Glass is an available option in a number of popular energy modeling programs, such as EnergyPlus, IES-VE, and many others.
 However, the details of how it is incorporated vary based on the software being used.
 We have guidance on this available here.

-We've found the best way to understand and incorporate SageGlass into your model is to talk to one of our internal modeling experts for help.
+We've found the best way to understand and incorporate electrochromic glass into your model is to talk to one of our internal modeling experts for help.
 If you have questions, please contact us.

-SageGlass is glazing and shading all in one.
+Smart windows, or electrochromic glass, is glazing and shading all in one.
 First, we could compare it to a basic solution like low-e glass plus roller shades.
-But this solution is manual, doesn't preserve outdoor views, and doesn't save energy—so it isn't really comparable (sort of like comparing a flip phone to a smart phone).
-To get closer to an apples-to-apples comparison, we could compare SageGlass to low-e glass plus an automated mechanical shade, or exterior louvers, fins, or overhangs.
+But this solution is manual, doesn't preserve outdoor views, and doesn't save energy—so the performance isn't exactly comparable.
+A closer comparison for dynamic glass would be low-e glass plus an automated mechanical shade, or exterior louvers, fins, or overhangs.

 How are SageGlass controls installed?
 Are there any installation limitations?